A-Kerim/Synthetic-Data-Usability-2024/README.md

 <img src='https://github.com/A-Kerim/Synthetic-Data-Usability-2024/blob/0584347267c14c7686efb7c7ca2d1dcfa964581b/our-metric.png'>
-Each synthetic image, $I_i$, is assigned a usability score $\boldsymbol{U}$, which is derived from pixel-level and high-level information.
+Each synthetic image, _I_i_, is assigned a usability score _U_, which is derived from pixel-level and high-level information.

 ## Abstract
 Supervised machine learning methods require large-scale training datasets to perform well in practice.
 Synthetic data has been showing great progress recently and has been used as a complement to real data.
 However,